Phoenix-Roy/nebualanixwebsite/src/en/pages/about.md

 title: About
 seo:
   description: About Phoenix Roy, a writer and programmer from Canada.
+  title: About Phoenix Roy
 ---

 Hello, I'm Phoenix!
 I'm a programmer, writer, and web developer from Canada.
+This website serves as a place for my blog (where I talk about writing, programming, neurodivergence, and more) and for my portfolio.

 ### Skills